NorESMhub/NorESM/doc/configurations/platforms.rst

 ::

-Youi will notice the next time you login the Virtual Machine that the prompt starts with *(base)* which indicates that you are in the base conda environment (since you accepted it during the miniconda install).
+You will notice the next time you login the Virtual Machine that the prompt starts with *(base)* which indicates that you are in the base conda environment (since you accepted it during the miniconda install).

-Now we recommend to create a new **esm** conda environment before adding the **bioconda** and **conda-forge** channels (in this order) and installing cesm
+We recommend to create a new **esm** conda environment before adding the **bioconda** and **conda-forge** channels (in this order) and installing cesm

 ::